Toruse/toruse.github.io/source/_enportfolio/34/jurist4you.md

     height: 284
 ---

-**Jurist4You** - сайт по предоставлению юридических и посреднических услуг нерезидентам Литвы и ЕС, жителям России, Украины, Беларуси, Армении, Грузии.
+**Jurist4You** - website for providing legal and mediation services to non-residents of Lithuania and the EU, residents of Russia, Ukraine, Belarus, Armenia, Georgia.

 ---

-Проделанная работа
+Work done

-* Установлен и настроен WordPress.
+* WordPress installed and configured.
-* Установлена и настроена тема Tesseract.
+* Tesseract theme installed and configured.
-* Установлен плагин Beaver Builder Plugin.
+* Beaver Builder Plugin installed.
-* Установлен плагин RusToLat.
+* The RusToLat plugin is installed.
-* Установлен плагин Contact Form 7. Созданы и настроены формы обратной связи.
+* Contact Form 7 plugin installed.
+Feedback forms created and configured.
-* Установлен и настроен плагин WP-Mail-SMTP, для отправки писем с форм связи.
+* Installed and configured the WP-Mail-SMTP plugin for sending letters from contact forms.
-* Установлен плагин Easy FancyBox. Настроены соответствующие формы для отображения во всплывающем окне.
+* Easy FancyBox plugin installed.
+Configured appropriate forms to display in a pop-up window.
-* Установлен плагин DL Yandex Metrika, и синхронизирован с Яндекс.Метрика.
+* The DL Yandex Metrika plugin is installed and synchronized with Yandex.Metrika.
-* Установлен плагин Google Analytics Dashboard, и синхронизирован с Google Analytics.
+* The Google Analytics Dashboard plugin is installed and synchronized with Google Analytics.
-* Установлен плагин Simple 301 Redirects, и добавлены редиректы.
+* Installed the Simple 301 Redirects plugin and added redirects.
-* Установлен и настроен плагин Skype Legacy Buttons. Кнопка Skype добавлена в раздел контактов.
+* The Skype Legacy Buttons plugin is installed and configured.
+A Skype button has been added to the contacts section.
-* Установлен плагин Yoast SEO.
+* Yoast SEO plugin installed.
-* Установлен и настроен плагин Polylang. Добавлен английский, русский и литовский язык.
+* The Polylang plugin is installed and configured.
+Added English, Russian and Lithuanian languages.
-* Администрирование сайта.
+* Site administration.
-* Для отслеживания задач установлен плагин Project Tasks.
+* The Project Tasks plugin is installed to track tasks.

-Использовались технологии / инструменты
+Technologies / tools

-* WordPress, Яндекс.Метрика, Google Analytics, Яндекс.Вебмастер, Google Webmasters.
+* WordPress, Yandex.Metrica, Google Analytics, Yandex.Webmaster, Google Webmasters.